Xpel Ceramic Coatings: The Basics (1/2)

 You will encounter marketing terms like “glass” or “quarts”.
 Do not be fooled by this type of marketing.
 All ceramic coatings are made of nano-ceramic polymers.
 The key to separating high-quality ceramic coatings from low-quality ones, as well as separating new from old, is the type of ceramic particles that are used.

 Ten years ago, coatings all used silicon oxide (SiO2).
 These coatings performed well but didn’t last very long.
 The introduction of silicon carbide (SiC2) particles enabled a single application to last over ten years.
 Coatings often blend different types of particles to achieve specific results.
-High-quality coatings, such as the ones we carry from Feynlab, offer the best protection and longevity.
+High-quality coatings, such as the ones we carry from Xpel, offer the best protection and longevity.

 What’s the Deal With “Hardness”?